thomaswilburn/heist/readme.rst

 Execute a task or tasks by name, with an optional context object.
 If you're using this to execute a subtask, you can either pass in the same ``context`` object that the parent task received, or provide entirely new context data.

-``Heist.find(patterns, folder = ".")`` - *async*
+``Heist.find(patterns, options = { dir: ".", prefilter: /^\.|node_modules/ })`` - *async*
 -----

 Locate files matching a `minimatch <https://github.com/isaacs/minimatch>`_ globbing pattern.
-Defaults to searching from the same directory as the heistfile, but can be scoped down to a subdirectory with the ``folder`` argument, which can make it substantially faster.
-This function ignores any file or directory that starts with a ``.``, as well as the ``node_modules`` folder.
+Defaults to searching from the same directory as the heistfile.
 Provided because it's one of the few file system operations that remains clunky in the Node standard library.
+Arguments include:

+- ``options`` - Either a string (shortcut for ``options.dir``), or a configuration object
+- ``options.dir`` - Scope the search to a path relative to the location of the heistfile instead of searching the entire directory
+- ``options.prefilter`` - A regex that will exclude paths from searches before applying minimatch.